dqops/dqo/docs/reference/yaml/RuleDefinitionYaml.md

 |allowed_values|List of allowed values for a field that is of an enum type.|string_list| | | |
 |sample_values|List of sample values.
 The sample values are used in the documentation or help messages.|string_list| | | |

+___

+## ParameterDefinitionsListSpec
+List of parameter definitions - the parameters for custom sensors or custom rules.